elastic/elastic-serverless-forwarder/docs/README-AWS.md

 * `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`

 On top of this basic permission the following policies must be provided:
-* For the SQS queue resource that's reported in the `SQS_CONTINUE_URL` environment variable the following action must be allowed:
+* For the SQS queues resources that are reported in the `SQS_CONTINUE_URL` and `SQS_REPLAY_URL` environment variable the following action must be allowed:
   * `sqs:SendMessage`

 * For every S3 bucket resource that's reported in the `S3_CONFIG_FILE` environment variable the following action must be allowed on the S3 buckets' config file object key: